Get E-Book

 });

 Below that signal, the local kernel send buffer also has finite capacity.
-Node may hand bytes to the OS until the OS accepts less, accepts none for now, or reports an error. libuv integrates that with non-blocking writes.
-JavaScript gets callbacks and drain later when the upper queue has moved enough data downward.
+Node may hand bytes to the OS until the OS accepts fewer bytes, accepts none for now, or reports an error. libuv connects that non-blocking behavior back to JavaScript through callbacks and drain.

-Flow control is the remote receive side pushing back through TCP state.
-Stream backpressure is Node pushing back through JavaScript APIs.
-Both can appear during the same slowdown, but they are owned by different layers.
+Flow control is remote receive pressure coming back through TCP.
+Stream backpressure is Node telling JavaScript to slow production.
+They can happen during the same slowdown, but they come from separate layers.

 JavaScript producer